 - Hard Money Lenders

-What Happens if a Borrower Defaults on a Real Estate Note?
+What Happens if a Borrower Defaults?

 A foreclosure is the legal process in which real estate secured by the mortgage is sold to satisfy the underlying debt.
-Lender’s often have other remedies to avoid costly foreclosure, such as taking the deed in lieu of foreclosure, selling the property in a shirt sale, or allowing the owner to sell the property ‘subject to’ the existing loan.
+Lender’s often have other remedies to avoid costly foreclosure, such as taking the deed in lieu of foreclosure, selling the property in a short sale, or allowing the owner to sell the property ‘subject to’ the existing loan.

-So there you have it.
-I hope you found this article useful, or readable at least.
+So there you have it, I hope you found this article useful, or readable at least.
 If you would like to learn more about my private lending program for investors, just click here to watch the video and see live deals.

 Some More Note Investing Articles